orientechnologies/orientdb-docs/Graph-Batch-Insert.md

    batch.createEdge(0L, 1L);
  ```

-is equivalent to (but less performing than)
+is equivalent to (but less performing than):

 ```
    batch.createEdge(0L, 1L);
 ```

-batch.createVertex() is needed only if you want to create unconnected vertices.
+`batch.createVertex()` is needed only if you want to create unconnected vertices.

 ## Slightly more complex use case